Faity/ComfyUI-Workflow-Generator/public/UserManual.md

 ### 2. Prompt Assistant
 If you're unsure how to phrase your prompt, click the `Prompt Assistant` button.
 A chat window will open where an AI asks you targeted questions about style, composition, lighting, and more to refine your initial idea into a perfect, detailed prompt.

+### 3. Workflow Wizard
+For technically inclined users, the `Workflow Wizard` guides you through a series of technical questions (e.g., which model, which sampler) to construct a precise, technical prompt optimized for workflow generation.

-### 3. Generate Workflow
+### 4. Generate Workflow
 Once you're satisfied with your description, click `Generate Workflow`.
-A progress bar will inform you about the individual steps: The AI analyzes your request, creates the workflow, validates it, and finally generates an **image preview**.
+A progress bar will inform you about the individual steps: The AI analyzes your request, creates the workflow, and validates it.
 The result appears in the output panel.

 ---